 The parameter passed to the operator is the new lifetime of the event.
 Note that this version of AlterEventDuration only allows constant lifetimes.
-As we will see later, there is another overload which allows the computation of the lifetime to make use of the initial start and end times of the transformed event.
+As we will see later, there is another overload that allows the computation of the lifetime to make use of the initial start and end times of the transformed event.
 It is worth noting, though, that the overload used in this example should be used whenever possible, as performance will be significantly better.
 The AlterEventDuration query result is shown in Figure 28.